 - After mom took away her TV for not coming to get her nails cut (several warnings later)

 - Jenna: Mom, you threatened me and that’s not right.
 Mom, you’re my role model.
 Do you want me to grow up and be a mother that threatens her child?
 Because that’s what you’re teaching me.

 - Jenna: Mom, do we have any cocoa?

 - Jenna: Good, let’s leave Santa some this year.
 It’s got milk in it and it’ll warm him up.
 He’s probably sick of plain milk.

 - After putting Jenna to bed on Christmas eve, Mom returns a minute later to find Jenna sticking plastic candy canes onto the window (beside the menorah that was already there)

 - Mom: what are you doing?

 - Jenna: I just want to make sure Santa knows I’m not just Jewish.

-How cute is this precious daughter (and partner) of mine who is now turning 30 year old.
-30!!
-How can that be?
 I hope, kooks, you will never lose your easy laugh, your zest for life, your eagerness to try new things, your 110% effort at everything, your thoughtfulness and, of course, your creative, gentle way of speaking your mind that always leaves me wondering what my point was.

 You will always be my baby girl, my kooks, my heart.
 I am so proud of you.